davidcoles/vc5/README.md

 # VC5

-A distributed Layer 2 Direct Server Return (L2DSR) Load Balancer for Linux using XDP/eBPF
+A distributed Layer 2 Direct Server Return (L2DSR) load balancer for Linux using XDP/eBPF

 This is very much a proof of concept at this stage!